1. Performances of Classical Works

 Regarding this arrangement, I particularly liked the way in with Kate used a variety of techniques in the right-hand part—single-note melodies, octaves, chords and two-note harmonies—to create a variety of different timbres and moods.
 I am looking forward to hearing her upcoming arrangements.If you like her performance, you can leave a comment on the video to show your support.

-Here are two new additions to the Short Instrumentals Collection.
+Here is a new addition to the Short Instrumentals Collection.
 These are short pieces suitable for use as intros, outros and credits and can be used for free in non-commercial projects as long as credit is provided (Music by longzijun).
-I recently learned that songs from this series are also being used as ringtones, which is something I hadn’t thought of.
+You can also use the music for free in monetized YouTube videos (that are otherwise non-commercial in nature).

 Short Instrumental 12: Equinox

-I finished this 31-second composition on March 20, which is the day of the Spring equinox (yay Spring!); hence the title.
+I finished this 31-second composition on March 20, which is the day of the Spring equinox (Yay, Spring!); hence the title.
 This song is mainly built from loops, with the piano part being played on a Korg MicroX.
-I’ve been watching Breaking Bad on DVD recently, so this song is inspired somewhat by the theme music for that show.
-I started with an acoustic guitar base, but instead of heading for the country twang of that show’s theme, I went for a jazzier feel with a hint of reggae.
+I started with an acoustic guitar base, but went for a jazzier feel with a hint of reggae.

 Creative Commons is a free licensing system designed to make it easier for creative people to share their work and make it freely available for people to use (creativecommons.org/).